haabdii/insight_project/README.md

 The web app can be found at: https://court-report.herokuapp.com/

-The code is presented in a jupyter notebook: NBA_injuries_prediction.ipynb
+The code is presented in the following jupyter notebook: NBA_injuries_prediction.ipynb

+FinalDemo.pdf is the pdf version of the project presentation